merks/p2repo-sbom/docs/cli-guide.md

 ## Component Filters

-In some cases, it can be useful to exclude components from an SBOM.
+In some cases, it can be useful to exclude components from an SBOM, or to include only a slice or subset of the available components.
 For example,
 for [dependency-track](https://dependencytrack.org/)
 only [bundle components](overview.md#bundle-mapping) are of general tracking interest